 Ridgeview’s Palliative Care Team

-Ridgeview’s palliative care team works with each patient to meet his/her individual needs, providing:
+Ridgeview’s palliative care team works with you to meet your individual needs, providing:

 - Complex symptom management (i.e., pain, nausea, shortness of breath, fatigue, poor appetite)